stickfigure3/Canvas-to-Google-Calander-Addon/README.md

-Akash and Adam Contributed to this wonderful application
+Akash and Adam created to this wonderful application